jakeleyhr/GetVISTA/README.md

                         Output file name for the DNA sequence in VISTA format -anno COORDINATES_OUTPUT_FILE, --coordinates_output_file COORDINATES_OUTPUT_FILE
-                        Output file name for the gene coordinates -nocut                Delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
+                        Output file name for the gene coordinates -x                    Include predicted (not manually curacted) transcripts in results -nocut                Delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
 ```
 This command functions almost identically to encoords, except that it querys the GenBank nucleotide database rather than Ensembl.
-There is no **-all** option, as all transcript are automatically included in the annotation file.
+As explained above in gbcoords, the **-all** function is 'replaced' with **-x**.
 There is also an extra option **-r**, to specify the sequence record.
 By default it is 0 (the default record according to GenBank), but in some cases a different record may be desired (e.g. to use the human T2T assembly CHM13v2.0 instead of the GRCh38.14 assembly).
 The species name can be entered in any form with underscores separating the words (e.g. carcharodon_carcharias or great_white_shark)

 # gbrecords usage
 ```